U.S. Virgin Islands Soccer Federation

 The U.S. Virgin Islands Soccer Federation is the governing body of soccer in the United States Virgin Islands.
 The U.S. Virgin Islands Soccer Federation, or the USVISF controls the U.S. Virgin Islands Soccer Federation Premier League.
-The annual Premier League is preceded by the U.S. Virgin Islands Soccer Federation President’s Cup, an annual knockout tournament, and completed with the U.S. Virgin Islands Soccer Federation‘s “Big 4” Competition, an annual end of league competition that pits the top 2 teams from each region in the Premier League against each other to determine the top team in the territory.
+The annual Premier League is preceded by the U.S. Virgin Islands Soccer Federation President's Cup, an annual knockout tournament, and completed with the U.S. Virgin Islands Soccer Federation's “Big 4” Competition, an annual end of league competition that pits the top 2 teams from each region in the Premier League against each other to determine the top team in the territory.

-The Federation was founded in 1987 and became affiliated with CONCACAF the same year.
-It joined FIFA in 1998.
+The Federation was founded in 1987.
+It became affiliated with FIFA and CONCACAF in 1998.
 The Federation's headquarters are located in Christiansted on Saint Croix island.